Probabilistic Limit Theorems Induced by the Zeros of Polynomials: Examples

-\begin{remark} As mentioned in \cite[Theorem 2.4]{kahle2020}, the representation of the generating function $f_N(z)$ given above holds for descents in finite Coxeter groups in general and hence all consequences remain valid in such a more general set-up.
-We chose to consider Coxeter groups of type $A_N$, $B_N$ and $D_N$ only since a representation of descents in general finite Coxeter groups would require the study of root systems of these groups and thus significantly complicates the presentation.
-We refer to \cite{kahle2020} and \cite{meier2022} for a detailed discussion. \end{remark}
+In fact, as mentioned in \cite[Theorem 2.4]{kahle2020}, the representation of the generating function $f_N(z)$ given above holds for descents in finite Coxeter groups in general and hence all consequences remain valid in such a more general set-up.
+However, a representation of descents in general finite Coxeter groups would require the study of root systems of these groups and thus significantly complicate the presentation.
+We refer to \cite{kahle2020} and \cite{meier2022} for a detailed discussion.